MARN-5895/Website/lectures/01_unixshell/README.md

 ```
 where YourNetID is your UConn username.
 You will be prompted for your password.
 Once you log in, you should see a welcoming message with instructions.

-*To access StorrsHPC from a computer connected to a network off campus you will need the [UConn VPN](https://confluence.uconn.edu/ikb/remote-access/virtual-private-network-vpn/accessing-the-uconn-network-through-a-vpn-client).*
+*To access Storrs HPC from a computer connected to a network off campus you will need the [UConn VPN](https://confluence.uconn.edu/ikb/remote-access/virtual-private-network-vpn/accessing-the-uconn-network-through-a-vpn-client).*

+## Launching a terminal (bash) session with resources allocated to MARN5895
+Computer clusters such as Storrs HPC operate on a complex allocation system that allows user to schedule and excecute code depending on availability of resources.
+For this course, we have a partition, with a few computer nodes allocated just for us, and we need to work on the MARN5895 to ensure prompt execution of our programs.

+When you SSH into Storrs HPC, you land on an access node, either `cn01` or `cn02` or `cn03` or `cn04`.
+These access nodes serve as a gateway between your local computer and the rest of the Storrs HPC cluster.
+To access a different node, we have to "submit a job" (in cluster parlance).

 ## Key points

   - This course aims to empower you to use modern computer software to solve research problems in Marine Sciences.
-  - The terminal or Unix shell is an application for the user to interact with the computer.
+  - The terminal or Unix shell is an application (computer program) for the user to interact with the computer.
   - Secure Shell (SSH) is a network protocol used to access remote computers.